Oorahdev/play-scala-seed.g8/README.md

   - Logger
   - Prometheus metrics

+- Libraries
+  - Jtds for sql connections -1.3.1
+  -

 ### Use
  - This will compile the binaries , generate beautiful swagger documentation, create docker image and container and push to Aws Ecr